Introduction to Aarna Networks

-The first step is pre onboarding.
-In this case, essentially what you do is, that’s typically something that the PNF vendor has to do, say vendor of a base station or some specialized network equipment.
+The first step is pre-onboarding.
+In this case, essentially, what you do is, that’s typically something that the PNF vendor has to do, say, a vendor of a base station or some specialized network equipment.
 So you are the one who is going to be creating what’s called a PNF descriptor.
 This includes all the artifacts for managing the PNFs.
-And, how do you set certain parameters, what are the models that are required to manage this VNF.
+And how do you set certain parameters?
+What are the models that are required to manage this VNF?
 So, all of that is part of what’s called a PNF descriptor.
-That is the pre onboarding step, where even before you actually bring it to some automation platform, you have to create this in a package, which is again, kind of similar to the VNF packages.
+That is the pre-onboarding step, where even before you actually bring it to some automation platform, you have to create this in a package, which is, again, kind of similar to the VNF packages.
 So, the considerations are very similar.

 The second step is to onboard and do the design.
 A platform like ONAP has a very clear delineation of a design and run time.
 And so the same thing applies to the physical functions as well, where you know, in the case of PNF, what you do is you essentially onboard these PNFs.
-So whatever package that you have from you get from the vendor you onboard it, make sure there are no errors, and so on.
-And then you upload these packages to the design, whatever is your design controller in case of ONAP, it is SDC.
+So whatever package that you have, you get from the vendor you onboard it, make sure there are no errors, and so on.
+Then you upload these packages to the design; whatever is your design controller in the case of ONAP, it is SDC.
 And then you also do the network service.
 So, the service may consist of some VNFs or a combination of VNFs and PNFs.
-A lot of them all together create a service, which kind of makes sense, for you to start distribution and other steps.
+A lot of them all together create a service, which kind of makes sense for you to start distribution and other steps.
 And so, in that sense, it’s kind of a subset of what you do in the case of VNFs, for uploads.

-And the third part is the runtime.
-Once you do the design, and your PNF is kind of known to the platform, and then the PNF registration starts, so where, let’s say, a device is turned on, so that it tries to register.
+The third part is the runtime.
+Once you do the design, and your PNF is kind of known to the platform, and then the PNF registration starts, so where let’s say, a device is turned on so that it tries to register.
 And there is a process for doing that.
-So we’d say, it’s a kind of a well-defined protocol is the PNFs registers, and there are certain components in your platform, which will receive it, and then it will configure it, and it will act to any device.
+So we’d say it’s a kind of a well-defined protocol in the PNFs registers, and there are certain components in your platform, which will receive it, and then it will configure it, and it will act to any device.
 So, again, going back to the previous discussion, the whole idea is to automate all of this.
 So, it’s not like somebody’s going to sit there at the terminal and management console.
-And we’re going to do that as PNFs come up because there could be, you know, thousands of them that will come up.
-So, that process again is kind of fully automated.
+And we’re going to do that as PNF come up because there could be, you know, thousands of them that will come up.
+So, that process, again, is kind of fully automated.

 And then there is the configuration, the ongoing Lifecycle Management.
 So, LCM refers to the Lifecycle Manager.
-So, that includes configuring it from day zero all the way to decommission a device.
-Supposing you permission the device, configure it for the first two days of operation, and then you keep modifying it depending on the needs, as we talked about earlier, right.
-So that also kind of leads to the last one which is creating the control loops or closed loops.
+So, that includes configuring it from day zero all the way to decommissioning a device.
+Supposing you have permission for the device, configure it for the first two days of operation and then you keep modifying it depending on the needs, as we talked about earlier, right?
+So that also kind of leads to the last one, which is creating the control loops or closed loops.
 So essentially, what you do there is that this configuration or LCM process can be fully automated.
-Based on certain changes that happened in the environment, let’s say you’re added because of errors, because of load or because of You know any other you know situations which are you know, which are kind of seen by the operators based on those events, you can make the changes to these devices and, and also the LCM is broader than just configuration, it also means, you know, upgrading the software of the device, upgrading or downgrading, decommissioning the device.
+Based on certain changes that happened in the environment, let’s say you’ve added because of errors, because of load, or because of, You know, any other, you know, situations which are, you know, which are kind of seen by the operators based on those events, you can make the changes to these devices and, and also the LCM is broader than just configuration, it also means, you know, upgrading the software of the device, upgrading or downgrading, decommissioning the device.
 So, all of that is part of the life cycle.
 So, these are all the, you know, parts that are required to be done from the time that the vendor kind of designs the device and, you know, create their own descriptor, all the way to the time that you actually deploy and then keep it in operation.

-And finally, maybe you then decommission the device.
+And finally, maybe you can decommission the device.
 So the entire cycle can be managed with very little manual intervention.
-And so that’s the, that’s the whole idea of this whole process.
+And so that’s the that’s the whole idea of this whole process.

 PNF Management | What is the equivalence of VNF Manager for PNFs?

 Sriram Rupanagunta: There are multiple ways you can manage a PNF device.
 For example, platforms like ONAP have controllers.
-These controllers have different ways of managing, either PNFs or VNFs that very similar.
-For example, you can manage them on Netconf, the standard way of managing these devices, whether PNFs or VNFs or you can have some Ansible playbooks to run to, to do some configuration, or it may have a chef or other various ways to do these configurations.
-So, in that sense, the way you do the management of PNFs is similar, the way you do the VNFs.
-So you go through the controllers, how you can use different ways of managing them using the standard mechanisms and that’s how the PNFs are handled.
+These controllers have different ways of managing, either PNFs or VNFs that are very similar.
+For example, you can manage them on Netconf, the standard way of managing these devices, whether PNFs or VNFs, or you can have some Ansible playbooks to run to, to do some configuration, or it may have a chef or other various ways to do these configurations.
+So, in that sense, the way you do the management of PNFs is similar to the way you do the VNFs.
+So you go through the controllers, how you can use different ways of managing them using the standard mechanisms, and that’s how the PNFs are handled.

 PNF Plug and Play support

 Hema Kadia: Sriram, you hinted at the previous question about PNF plug and play.
-And, again, the key aspect is how can you reduce the OPEX?
+Again, the key aspect is how you can reduce the OPEX.
 Can you elaborate a little more about the same and what exactly it encompasses?

 PNF life cycle management and control loop creation

 Hema Kadia: Sriram, you also touched on the PNF Lifecycle Management.
-I think the audience is pretty familiar with how we manage VNF Lifecycle Management, how we scale up and scale down depending upon the business needs?
+I think the audience is pretty familiar with how we manage VNF Lifecycle Management and how we scale up and scale down depending upon the business needs.
 How would you describe the entire lifecycle management process for a PNF?
 We can take ONAP as an example from an orchestration perspective.

 Summary – Benefits & Challenges

-Hema Kadia: Let’s summarize the benefits as well as what are the key challenges that you see on a day-to-day basis?
-One of the key challenges that when I speak to customers is that there are a number of legacy devices that do not support the standards.
+Hema Kadia: Let’s summarize the benefits as well as what are the key challenges that you see on a day-to-day basis.
+One of the key challenges when I speak to customers is that there are a number of legacy devices that do not support the standards.
 They are still dependent upon CLI.
-We can talk about automation but at the same time, we know that there are legacy network devices where there is a lack of support for standards.
+We can talk about automation, but at the same time, we know that there are legacy network devices where there is a lack of support for standards.

 Sriram Rupanagunta: I think most of the devices support some of these protocols we talked about.
-So in case some of them don’t support, you know, there are ways to sort of creating some kind of proxy mechanisms or creating your own plugins, to enable these platforms to support these kinds of legacy devices.
-Maybe a little bit of customization that’s required, if it is something that doesn’t support any of these standard mechanisms, but to a large extent, a lot of this, the whole idea is that most of these standard protocols are supported, so that, you know, it’s possible to you know, onboard and manage them without doing a lot of customization.
+So in case some of them don’t support, you know, there are ways to sort of create some kind of proxy mechanisms or create your own plugins to enable these platforms to support these kinds of legacy devices.
+Maybe a little bit of customization is required if it is something that doesn’t support any of these standard mechanisms, but to a large extent, a lot of this, the whole idea is that most of these standard protocols are supported so that you know, it’s possible to you know, onboard and manage them without doing a lot of customization.
 That’s the whole idea.
 But, you know, you’re right.
 In some cases, there may be devices that you know, that don’t support some of these protocols.
-So they may be a little bit of custom development that may be required to support those physical devices.
-So that’s kind of you know, that may be one of the challenges in supporting it.
+So there may be a little bit of custom development that may be required to support those physical devices.
+So that’s kind of, you know, that may be one of the challenges in supporting it.